Can I turn off the low power buzzer alert?

 Furniture with USB ports and or lights

 Lights of any kind are a constant draw on the power pack and will dramatically affect the effectiveness of the Power Pack (Approx. 72-192 mAh each LED per day).
 USB ports can also have a constant draw, but this will vary by manufacturer.
 A sofa with 2 USB ports that draw constant power can burn 120 mAh per day.
-We suggest our Power Save LED block to combat this issue.
-Coming soon to our online shop.
+We suggest our Power Saver to combat this issue.
+Available in our online shop.

 1 or 2 motor piece